Importing Grades into the Grader Report

-- Go to the Grade administration page by clicking on Grades in the navigation panel, near the top left corner of the page.
+- Go to the Grade administration page by clicking on Grades tab at the top of your course page:

 - Once you are on the Grade administration page, make sure you are in the CSV file tab, under the Import tab.